minhhienvo368/challenge-clustering/README.md

 ### 2. DBSCAN clustering methods:

-### 3. Spectral Clustering:

 # Conclusion

-As we can see, the best scores are always with a cluster of size 2, and the silhouette score keeps decreasing as we increase the number of features used to cluster.
++ The results show that the best scores of 2 features are with a cluster of size 2, and the silhouette score keeps decreasing as we increase the number of features used to cluster.
-It seems that we have 3 possible outliers that create their own cluster.
-By having values very dissimilar to the rest, it creates a nice separation between clusters.
-However, they are only 3 bearings in that cluster which is very unbalanced.
-We could also remove those from the dataset and redo the clustering search with the updated dataset.

-# Timeline
-09/08/2021 - 11/08/2021
+# Timeline: 09/08/2021 - 11/08/2021